material-motion/material-motion/specifications/runtime.md

 ![](../_assets/TargetManagers.svg)

 Note that `Rotatable` is not listed.
-This is because we also removed any Intention named "name2" in this Transaction.
+This is because we also removed any Plan named "name2" in this Transaction.

-The Runtime is now expected to fulfill its Intentions.
+The Runtime is now expected to fulfill its Plans.

 ### Step 4: Runtime creates Executors

-The Motion Runtime we propose uses entities called **Executors** to fulfill specific types of Intentions.
-The Executor is the specialized mediating agent between an Intention and its execution.
+The Motion Runtime we propose uses entities called **Executors** to fulfill specific types of Plans.
+The Executor is the specialized mediating agent between a Plan and its execution.

-> ***Aside: Intention ↔ Executor association***
+> ***Aside: Plan ↔ Executor association***
 >
-> We'll assume a function exists that returns an Executor capable of fulfilling a type of Intention.
+> We'll assume a function exists that returns an Executor capable of fulfilling a type of Plan.
 The method signature for this method might look like this:
 >
->     function ExecutorForIntention(intention, target, existingExecutors) -> Executor
+>     function ExecutorForPlan(intention, target, existingExecutors) -> Executor
 >
-> This function could use an `Intention type → Executor type` look-up table.
+> This function could use an `Plan type → Executor type` look-up table.
 The look-up could be implemented in many ways:
 >
-> **Intention → Executor**
+> **Plan → Executor**
 >
-> Intentions define the Executor they require.
-This requires Intentions to be aware of their Executors, which is not ideal.
-It does, however, avoid a class of problems that exist if Executors can define which Intentions they fulfill.
+> Plans define the Executor they require.
+This requires Plans to be aware of their Executors, which is not ideal.
+It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.
 >
-> **Executor → Intention**
+> **Executor → Plan**
 >
-> Executors define which Intentions they can fulfill.
-This approach allows Intentions to be less intelligent.
-But it introduces the possibility of Executors conflicting on a given Intention.
+> Executors define which Plans they can fulfill.
+This approach allows Plans to be less intelligent.
+But it introduces the possibility of Executors conflicting on a given Plan.

-When a transaction is committed, the Runtime must generate an Executor for each Intention in the transaction.
+When a transaction is committed, the Runtime must generate an Executor for each Plan in the transaction.
 Consider the transaction log we'd explored above:

     > transaction.log
     [